JohnDTill/AsciiVersius/readme.md

 ## Mugs
 ![Picture of a mug](./previews/mug_preview.png "So cool!")

 The ASCII art was used to produce a batch of mugs via VistaPrint. [ascii_versius_mug.png](./png/ascii_versius_mug.png) is the starting point for the digital design supplied to the printers.
 We changed the image colour in the VistaPrint editor to match the mug handle/inner colours as closely as possible.
+For the non-black monochrome mugs we used:

+- `#FF7A00`
+- `#125E94`
+- `#F63A2E`
+- `#F87B72`

-There will always be some difference once the mugs are printed.
+There will always be some difference once the mugs are printed, for example our orange wasn't quite as bright as the mug interior.
 We also created colour variations, such as [ascii_versius_mug_pride_progress.png](./png/ascii_versius_mug_pride_progress).

 One of the learnings is that printing on black mugs uses a different printing process, where the image is printed on a white background and the black is filled in during printing.
 This introduces a risk that the background will bleed into the image, so the lines are thicker and brighter in the digital image to compensate.
 The dark SVG and PNG files in this repo take this into account, for example [ascii_versius_mug_darkmode.png](./png/ascii_versius_mug_darkmode).